ceford/cefjdemos-data-jdm-help/articles/en/help-screens/help-screens-styleguide.md

 This section should only be included on help screens that describe screens which include a form.
-This includes all the add/edit screens, but also includes screens like [Help4.x:Site Global Configuration](https://docs.joomla.org/Help4.x:Site_Global_Configuration "Help4.x:Site Global Configuration") and modal popups like <a href="https://docs.joomla.org/Help4.x:Components_Article_Manager_Options" class="mw-redirect" title="Help4.x:Components Article Manager Options">Help4.x:Components Article Manager Options</a>.
+This includes all the add/edit screens, but also includes screens like Site Global Configuration and modal popups like <a href="https://docs.joomla.org/Help4.x:Components_Article_Manager_Options" title="Help4.x:Components Article Manager Options">Help4.x:Components Article Manager Options</a>.